dnwillia/SConsTests/README.md

 - On MacOS the aliases for f77, f90, f95, etc... are not provided.
-This seems to cause an issue with the `FORTRAN` construction variable which ends up defaulting to `f77` which does not exist on MacOS.
+This seems to cause an issue with the `FORTRAN` construction variable which ends up defaulting to `f77` and that does not exist on MacOS.
 The [modified gfortran.py](https://github.com/dnwillia/SConsTests/blob/aa123b01eab21b2a108a1d703f6d506564c918ac/site_scons/site_tools/gfortran.py#L45) module in the `site_tools` area forces `FORTRAN=gfortran` to get it working. none of the code will build on MacOS.
 Without the modifiations to the tool